Grand Wailea Resort: Palaha Hawaiian Cultural Center

 In 2006, the hotel closed its nightclub used the space to host special events, planning to open a cultural space.
 On February 6, 2020, the Palaha Hawaiian Cultural Center opened.
 The center hosts daily cultural experiences and showcases Hawaiian art.

 Restorations and expansions

 In 2008 the hotel underwent a $50 million restoration project.
 The project renovated the Botero Bar, the Arrival and Departure Lounge, added new furniture, and placed flatscreen televisions in each room.
 The spa was also upgraded with new carpet and furniture.

 In 2012, the hotel planned a five-year $250 million expansion.
 The expansion involved additional rooms, new restaurants, new in-room technology, and a new pool.
 New renovations began in October 2014, room renovations and the pool refresh were completed in late 2017.
 In 2019, the hotel proposed expansion plans, which were met with opposition from local Hawaiians since the hotel was built on sacred burial grounds.
 The plans were postponed in February 2020 by the Maui Planning commission due to community pushback.
 The expansions were set to cost approximately $150 million.

-Dining

-The resort has four restaurants, four bars, and Sunset Cabana dining as well as room service.